Intensive Short-Term Dynamic Psychotherapy (ISTDP)

 Location/Institution: Halifax Regional Municipality, Nova Scotia, Canada

-The purpose of this study was to test the efficacy of time limited Intensive Short-Term Dynamic Psychotherapy (ISTDP) for treatment resistant depression (TRD).
+Intensive Short-Term Dynamic Psychotherapy (ISTDP) for treatment resistant depression (TRD).
 Participants were randomly assigned to 20 sessions of ISTDP or secondary care community mental health teams (CMHT) treatment as usual (TAU).
 Measures utilized include the Comparative Psychotherapy Process Scale (CPPS), the Hamilton Depression Rating Scale (HAM-D), and the Patient Health Questionnaire (PHQ-9).
-Results indicate change over time on both depression scales was significantly greater in the ISTDP group in comparison to TAU.
+Results indicate that change over time on both depression scales were significantly greater in the ISTDP group in comparison to TAU.
 Statistically significant between-group treatment differences, in the moderate to large range, favoring ISTDP, were observed on both the observer-rated and self-report measures of depression.
 Relative to TAU, patients in the ISTDP group were significantly more likely after 6 months to achieve complete remission and partial remission.
 Limitations include lack of follow-up and lack of clarity if the results are generalizable to other providers, geographical locations, and cultures.

 Length of controlled postintervention follow-up: None.